-Countertops are major fixtures in a kitchen, and they can dictate the overall theme and style by themselves.
+Countertops are significant fixtures in a kitchen, and they can dictate the overall theme and style by themselves.
 It’s essential to go over the choices carefully.
-Make sure to have a good balance of functionality and the aesthetic style.
+Make sure to have a good balance of functionality and aesthetic style.
 The good thing about countertops is that you won’t have to be locked on one design.
-In fact, most modern kitchens combine two or three countertops that create a refreshing and unique effect!
+Most modern kitchens combine two or three countertops that create a refreshing and unique effect!

 Why not do the same?
 Here are some mix and match ideas for your new countertops that will bring a breath of new life to your kitchen.